History (Revolution & Reform) A-level

 Any trips?

-There is the potential opportunity to travel to Civil War battle sites, together with visits to the British Museum, Tower of London and sites of local interest.
+There is the potential opportunity to travel to Civil War battle sites, together with visits to the British Museum, the Tower of London and sites of local interest.
 We have also taken part in student conferences with the National Archives and the University of Gloucestershire.

 Are there any costs involved?